magomimmo/modern-cljs/doc/tutorial-18.md

 Now even the needed libs/tools and configurations for supporting the development activities are more readable than before.
-Do you see how many Lines Of Code (LOC) you need to establish a develpoment enviroment (i.e. `profiles.clj`) if compared with the LOC needed for describing the project structure itself (i.e. `project.clj`)?
-This remainds me a kind of incidental complexity that I'll easly give up if I could.
+Do you see how many Lines Of Code (LOC) you need to establish a development enviroment (i.e. `profiles.clj`) as compared to the LOC needed for describing the project structure itself (i.e. `project.clj`)?
+This is a kind of incidental complexity that I'll happily give up if I can.
 I'm pretty sure that sooner or later someone will reduce it.

 Note also that in producing the final project description map the project specific `profiles.clj` file takes precedence over the